-Long blades can clear large areas in less time while short blades can clear less area at a time.
+Long blades can clear large areas in less time while short blades can clear fewer areas at a time.

 The primary difference between different machetes is the blade material.
-Mostly three kinds of steels are widely used to make machetes blade:
+Mostly three kinds of steel are widely used to make machetes blade:

-The carbon steel is hard and can retain edge retention for a long.
-But not easy to resharpen and also rustable.
+Carbon steel is hard and can retain edge retention for a long time.
+But it’s not easy to resharpen and is also rustable.
 Proper oiling is needed to prevent rust.